Laleh-S/anime_frontend/README.md

 from models.user import UserModel

-# AnimeModel EXTENDS BaseModel and db.Model.
-Extending db.Model lets Flask-SQLAlchemy KNOW about our model, so it can use it.
 class animeModel(db.Model, BaseModel):

-  # This will be used DIRECTLY to make a TABLE in Postgresql
   __tablename__ = "animes"

-  # Specific columns for our Anime Table.
   title = db.Column(db.Text, nullable=False, unique=True)
   original_title = db.Column(db.Text, nullable=False)
   image = db.Column(db.Text, nullable=False)